AmnezziaCS/ContributorJS/readme.md

 # ContributorJS 🟩

 ![before/after graph](./medias/beforeafter.jpg)
-> Example of a git graph before and after using the script
+_- Example of a git graph before and after using the script_

 ## Table of contents